The Brave Little Tailor: Synopsis

 The ferocious unicorn trapped in the tree.
 Illustration by John Batten for Joseph Jacobs's Europa's Fairy Book (1916).

-The king, surprised the tailor has succeeded, balks on his promise, and requires more of the tailor before he may claim his rewards.
-The king next sends him after a unicorn, another seemingly impossible task, but the tailor traps it by standing before a tree, so that when the unicorn charges, he steps aside and it drives its horn into the trunk.
+The king, surprised the tailor has succeeded, reneges on his promise and requires more of the tailor before he can claim his rewards.
+The king next sends him after a unicorn, another seemingly impossible task, but the tailor traps it by standing before a tree and when the unicorn charges, he steps aside and it drives its horn into the trunk.
 The king subsequently sends him after a wild boar, but the tailor traps it in a chapel with a similar luring technique.

-Duly impressed, the king relents, marries the tailor to the princess, and makes the tailor the ruler of half the original kingdom.
+Duly impressed, the king relents, marries the tailor to the princess and makes him the ruler of half the original kingdom.
 The tailor's new wife hears him talking in his sleep and realizes with fury that he was merely a tailor and not a noble hero.
 Upon the princess's demands, the king promises to have him killed or carried off.
 A squire warns the tailor of the king's plan.
 While the king's servants are outside the door, the brave little tailor pretends to be talking in his sleep and says "Boy, make the jacket for me, and patch the trousers, or I will hit you across your ears with a yardstick!
 I have struck down seven with one blow, killed two giants, led away a unicorn, and captured a wild boar, and I am supposed to be afraid of those who are standing just outside the bedroom!"
 Terrified, the king's servants leave.
-The king does not try to assassinate the tailor again and so the tailor lives out his days as a king in his own right.
+The king does not try to kill the tailor again, who lives out his days as a king in his own right.